quii/go-specs-greet/README.md

 }
 ```

 We wish to run our specification in a Go test.
-We already have access to a `*testing.T` so that's the first argument, but what about the second?
+We already have access to a `*testing.T`, so that's the first argument, but what about the second?

 `specifications.Greeter` is an interface, which we will implement with a `Driver`.